MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Update-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization.md

 # Update-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization

 ## SYNOPSIS
-Update the user synchronization policy of a partner-specific configuration.
+Create a cross-tenant user synchronization policy for a partner-specific configuration.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization?view=graph-powershell-beta)

 ## SYNTAX